LaTinaLoca/network-coverage-service/README.md

 Network Coverage is a Python API service which takes care of returning the network coverage (2G/3G/4G) on the French territory of the main phone providers.
 Providing an address in the request the service returns the coverage for each available provider.
-The coverage is provided at city-level (city_code INSEE used).
+The coverage is provided at city-level (city_code INSEE used) so in case of multiple records in the DB for the same city_code and post_code (but different latitude and longitude coordinates) for the same provider then the worst case scenario is considered.
+So, for example, in case of the city Ploudalmézeau (city_code=29178 and post_code=29830), four records are present in the DB for Bouygues Telecom provider.
+Two with {2G: True, 3G: True, 4G: True} and two with {2G: True,
+3G: True, 4G: False}.
+The response returned by the API is then {
+    "provider": "Bouygues Telecom",
+    "coverage": {
+      "two_g": true,
+      "three_g": true,
+      "four_g": false
+    }
+}

 Request formats:
 1) either the whole address in the format like address=52 Route de Brest post_code=29830 city_name=Ploudalmézeau
 2) or just post code and city name like post_code=29830 city_name=Ploudalmézeau
 3) or address and city name like address=52 Route de Brest city_name=Ploudalmézeau
 4) simply the post code like post_code=29830
+5) simply the city name like city_name=Ploudalmézeau

 ### Prerequisites